10 Snakes Which Prey On Eggs

 © Wikimedia Commons User: Rushikesh lohar – CC BY-SA 4.0

-An Indian snake measuring 40-60cm, which mostly lives on the ground, but climbs thin vegetation with ease.
-This species has large protruding eyes, a pale blue belly, and black scales with a yellow stripe running down its spine.
+An Indian snake measuring 40-60cm (maximum 80cm), which mostly lives on the ground, but climbs thin vegetation with ease.
+This species is found mainly in western India, and is recognisable by the following features: large protruding eyes, a pale blue belly, and black scales contrasting sharply against a shining white spinal stripe.

-Indian egg-eating snakes are hardly ever seen, but are believed to be common nevertheless.
-It’s their nocturnal habits and love of hiding in crevices that help them escape peoples’ eyes.
-Like Japanese ratsnakes, Indian egg-eating snakes swallow eggs whole and then crack them apart, using similar hypapophyses attached to their spinal column.
+Indian egg-eating snakes (Boiga westermanni) are hardly ever seen, but are believed to be common nevertheless.
+It’s their nocturnal habits and love of hiding in dark rock crevices which helps them to escape people’s eyes.
+Like the Japanese ratsnake, Indian egg-eating snakes swallow eggs whole and then crack them apart from within, using similar hypapophyses attached to their spinal column.

 5 Blanford’s bridle snake